Zyzzbarth333/elec4630-blog/_posts/2025-04-16-image-classification-tsne.md

 ## The Data Challenge: Building a Dataset from Scratch

 One of the most exciting (and challenging!) parts of this project was creating my own dataset using web-scraped images.
 Most tutorials rely on carefully curated datasets like CIFAR-10 or ImageNet, but I wanted to see if I could build a robust classifier using only images found "in the wild."

+> 📝 **Note:** The full implementation details are available in my [Jupyter notebook (Q4-notebook.pdf)](https://github.com/zyzzbarth333/elec4630-blog/assets/Q4-notebook.pdf) if you're interested in exploring the code in more depth!

 ### Web Scraping Strategy